Trustworthy AI Must Account for Interactions: Trustworthy AI Aspects

 \subsection{Uncertainty Quantification}

-Typical ML models output a point prediction (e.g. a single label for classification) and are not designed to quantify confidence in those predictions.
+Typical ML models output a point prediction and are not designed to quantify confidence in those predictions.
 We note that softmax outputs $f_\theta(x)$ are unreliable because of miscalibration \cite{guo2017calibration, minderer2021revisiting}.
 ML models that quantify their uncertainty are more trustworthy, as the user can judge when to ignore the model in favor of alternatives \cite{soize2017uncertainty}.
-While there are several major approaches to uncertainty quantification, we focus on one increasingly popular method, \emph{conformal prediction} (CP) \cite{vovk2005algorithmic, angelopoulos2022gentle}.
+We focus on one increasingly popular method, \emph{conformal prediction} (CP) \cite{vovk2005algorithmic}.
 The idea of CP is to output sets of predictions (e.g. several class labels) where larger sets indicate greater model uncertainty.
-CP takes a heuristic notion of uncertainty, like $f_\theta(x)$, and calibrates it using a held-out dataset $\mathcal{D}_\text{cal}$ to give statistically grounded uncertainty quantification.
+CP takes a heuristic notion of uncertainty, like $f_\theta(x)$, and calibrates it using a held-out dataset $\mathcal{D}_\text{cal}$.
 CP defines a \emph{conformal score} function $s:\mathcal{X} \times \mathcal{Y}\to \mathbb{R}$, where larger values indicate worse agreement between $f_\theta(x)$ and $y$.
-After computing $s$ on the $n_\text{cal}$ calibration datapoints, one finds the $\tfrac{\lceil{(n_\text{cal}+1)(1-\alpha)}\rceil}{n}$ quantile $q$ of the conformal scores, using a free parameter $\alpha\in (0,1)$.
-For a new datapoint $x_\text{test}$, prediction sets $\mathcal{C}_{q}$ are generated by including all output values for which the conformal score is below the threshold $q$,
+After computing $s$ on the $n_\text{cal}$ calibration datapoints, one finds the $\tfrac{\lceil{(n_\text{cal}+1)(1-\alpha)}\rceil}{n_\text{cal}}$ quantile $q$ of the scores, using a free parameter $\alpha\in (0,1)$.
+For a new datapoint $x_\text{test}$, prediction sets $\mathcal{C}_{q}$ are generated by including all output values for which the conformal score is below the threshold $q$, Notably, CP provides a \emph{coverage} guarantee over the true label $y_\text{test}$, where $\alpha$ is the error rate, as long as $x_\text{test}$ is exchangeable with the calibration data drawn from $\mathbb{P}$.
+For equal coverage levels smaller average set sizes $\mathbb{E}\vert \mathcal{C}_{q}\vert$ are more useful, and indicate more confident predictions \cite{romano2020classification, angelopoulos2021raps, huang2024saps, cresswell2024icml}.